AlexR44/Credit_Risk_Classifying_Model/README.md

 As a second phase in the analysis, the training data is balanced by random oversampling, a new logistical regression model is built and trained with this new dataset, and new predictions are made on the remaning 25% of the historical data.

-The accuracy of both models are ensuingly compared to assess their performance.
+The accuracies of both models are ensuingly compared to assess their performance.